Hanfu: History

-Han dynasty tomb wall carving depicting the legendary Yellow Emperor, who was said to have lived in the 3rd millennium BCE.
+Han dynasty tomb wall carving in Jiaxiang, Shandong, depicting the legendary Yellow Emperor, who was said to have lived in the 3rd millennium BCE.

-Hanfu comprises all traditional clothing classifications of the Han Chinese with a recorded history of more than three millennia.
+Hanfu generally comprises all historical clothing classifications of the Han Chinese with a recorded history of more than three millennia.
 Each succeeding dynasty produced their own distinctive dress codes, reflecting the socio-cultural environment of the times.
 Clothing made of silk was initially used for decorative and ceremonial purposes.
 The cultivation of silk, however, ushered the development of weaving, and by the time of the Han dynasty, brocade, damask, satin, and gauze had been developed.

 From the beginning of its history, hanfu (especially in elite circles) was inseparable from silk and the art of sericulture, supposedly discovered by the Yellow Emperor's consort Leizu, who was also revered as the Goddess of sericulture.
 There is even a saying in the Book of Change, which says that: